Belding: Greene County 2021 budget in 'dire situation'

-At a town hall open to all Greene residents last week, Commissioner Mike Belding referred to the county’s budget as “a dire situation,” and Chief Financial Officer Scott Kelley said the county could be “out of money by 2023” without major changes to sufficiently balance the spending plan.

-“Each year since 2014, our fund balance dropped, while reliance on Act 13 money increased,” Kelley said.

-The county used $5 million of an allotted $6 million in Act 13 money to balance the 2020 budget, while the current board of commissioners was able to reduce $1 million in expenditures and $430,000 in Act 13 spending, according to Kelley.

-The county has received $4.6 million in Act 13 money that can be used toward the 2021 budget, and Kelley said next year’s normal annual expenses are expected to increase nearly $1 million.
-That, combined with an estimated coal depletion of $750,000 (coal is 32% of the county’s taxable value) could lead to problems balancing the 2021 budget.
+The county has received $4.6 million in Act 13 money that can be used toward the 2021 budget, and Kelley said next year’s normal annual increases are expected to reach nearly $1 million.
+That, combined with an estimated coal depletion of $750,000 - coal is 32% of the county’s taxable value - could lead to problems balancing the 2021 budget.

+Kelly also said the county experienced a decrease of its fund balance and an increase of Act 13 spending from 2014 through 2019.

+“Each year since 2014, our fund balance dropped, while reliance on Act 13 money increased,” he said.

-Kelly explained there are several options on how the budget could be balanced: raising taxes, which the county has not done since 2009; increasing county taxable value; cutting expenditures; raising other revenue; or using a combination of the four options mentioned.
+Kelly said thhe budget could be balanced by raising taxes, which the county has not done since 2009; increasing county taxable value; cutting expenditures; raising other revenue; or utilizing a combination of the four options mentioned.

-Belding said that most of the budget expenditures are mandated by the state.
+Belding said most of the budget expenditures are mandated by the state.

 “There is just not a whole lot to cut,” he said, adding that the county’s single biggest expense is payroll and the biggest department is the county jail.

-The commissioners also talked about broadband and high speed internet, which they said are top priorities.
+Commissioner Betsy McClure said the county economic development department was renamed the department of planning and community development.
+She said all offices affiliated with the department have been moved to the second floor of the county office building, to provide “a one-stop shop” for residents.

+McClure said the department’s offices are currently fully staffed and operational, and the commissioners hired Richard Cleveland as the department’s executive director of county development.

-Belding said a report indicated that 40% of students and workforce could not operate from home during the COVID-19 pandemic, due to little or no broadband accessibility in many areas throughout the county.
+Belding also stressed the county’s access to broadband and high-speed internet remains a top priority for the commissioners.
+He said a report indicated 40% of the county’s students and workforce could not operate from home during the COVID-19 pandemic, because of little or no broadband accessibility at their homes.

-He said the county is dedicating $1 million in CARES Act funding to address broadband issues.
-The funding must be spent by Dec.
-30.
+Belding said the county is dedicating $1 million in CARES Act funding to address broadband issues, which must be spent by Dec.
+30 because of mandated guidelines.

 “We don’t have much time, but we are going to do everything we can to use that funding for this serious issue,” he said.

-The commissioners also provided an update on the development of Wisecarver Recreation Area in Franklin Township.

-Commissioner Betsy McClure said the county currently has permits from the state Department of Environmental Protection to move forward, and the county has $800,000 in grant funding to begin work.
+McClure said the county currently has permits from the state Department of Environmental Protection to begin moving forward with the project to develop the Wisecarver Recreation Area in Franklin Township.
+She said the county has $800,000 in grant money secured that will be used to begin work.

-Officials previously announced that the project includes an access drive, a parking area, pedestrian walkways, a softball field and stormwater management measures at the 360-acre area, along with other related site improvements.
+Officials previously said the project entails Greene County Parks and Recreation to construct an access drive, parking area, pedestrian walkways, softball field and stormwater management measures at the 360-acre Wisecarver Recreation Area, along with other related site improvements.

-Belding previously said the total project is estimated to cost roughly $2.5 million, and county efforts to match any funds awarded will include “in-kind volunteer work and donated earth work.”
+Belding has previously said the total project is estimated to cost roughly $2.5 million and the county efforts to match any funds awarded will include “in-kind volunteer work and donated earth work.”
+The county will also continue to look into securing additional state grants for the project, he added.

-Belding said the county is working with Southwestern Pennsylvania Water Authority, the Izaak Walton League’s local chapter, Franklin Township officials and others in the project, and added that work on the Wisecarver Recreation Area will be completed in phases.
+Belding said the county is working with Southwestern Pennsylvania Water Authority, the Izaak Walton League’s local chapter, Franklin Township officials and others in the project.
+He said work on the Wisecarver Recreation Area will be completed in phases.

 Commissioners also discussed concerns about housing, diversity and lack of businesses and industries moving to the county.

-Several residents asked why more development hasn’t occurred in the county, particularly at the Walmart site, to which Belding said there are several factors – such as a declining population, a lack of workforce availability and a decrease in “foot traffic” from the interstate – that impact county development.
+Several residents asked why more development hasn’t occurred in the county, particularly at the Walmart site.
+Belding said county development is impacted by several factors, including declining population, lack of workforce availability and a decrease in “foot traffic” from the interstate.

-Still, despite a wide array of concerns impacting the county, Belding and McClure expressed positivity for the county’s future.

 “I believe there are good things here in Greene County, and we will continue to focus on the major issues,” McClure said.
 “It’s going to take time and it’s not going to be easy, but I believe we can do this.
 We (the current board of commissioners) didn’t create these problems, but we will work hard to fix them.”